JeffreyJPZ/ubc-classrooms/README.md

       - Username Example: 'user' (must use single quotes)
       - Password Example: 'pass' (must use single quotes)

-4. Run the setup script from the project's root directory
+4. Run the setup script from the project's root directory, authenticating as needed.

    Bash: